 All of our land inventory and related real estate assets are reviewed for recoverability quarterly, as our inventory is considered "long-lived" in accordance with GAAP.
-Impairment charges are recorded to write down an asset to its estimated fair value if the undiscounted cash flows expected to be generated by the asset are lower than its carrying amount.
 Our determination of fair value is based on projections and estimates.
 Changes in these expectations may lead to a change in the outcome of our impairment analysis, and actual results may also differ from our assumptions.
 Our analysis is completed on a quarterly basis with each community or land parcel evaluated individually.
 For those assets deemed to be impaired, the impairment recognized is measured as the amount by which the assets' carrying amount exceeds their fair value.
 The impairment of a community is allocated to each lot on a straight-line basis and charged to cost of home closings in the period during which it is determined that the fair value is less than the assets' carrying amount.

 Existing and continuing communities.
 When projections for the remaining income expected to be earned from existing communities are no longer positive, the underlying real estate assets are not deemed fully recoverable, and further analysis is performed to determine the required impairment.
 The fair value of the community's assets is determined using either a discounted cash flow model for projects we intend to build out or a market-based approach for projects to be sold.
-If a market-based approach is used, we determine fair value based on recent comparable purchase and sale activity in the local market, adjusted for variances as determined by our knowledge of the region and general real estate expertise.
+If a market-based approach is used, we determine fair value based on recent comparable sales activity in the local market, adjusted for variances as determined by our knowledge of the region and general real estate expertise.
 If a discounted cash flow approach is used, we compute our fair value based on a proprietary model.
-Our key estimates in deriving fair value under our cash flow model are (i) home selling prices in the community adjusted for current and expected sales discounts and incentives, (ii) costs related to the community - both land development and home construction - including costs spent to date and budgeted remaining costs to spend, (iii) projected sales absorption rates, reflecting any product mix change strategies implemented to stimulate the orders pace and expected cancellation rates, (iv) alternative land uses including disposition of all or a portion of the land owned and (v) our discount rate, which is currently 14-16% and varies based on the perceived risk inherent in the community's other cash flow assumptions.
+Our key estimates in deriving fair value under our cash flow model are (i) home selling prices in the community adjusted for current and expected sales discounts and incentives, (ii) costs related to the community - both land development and home construction - including costs spent to date and budgeted remaining costs to spend, (iii) projected sales absorption rates, reflecting any product mix change strategies implemented, or to be implemented, to stimulate the orders pace and expected cancellation rates, (iv) alternative land uses including disposition of all or a portion of the land owned and (v) our discount rate, which is currently 14-16% and varies based on the perceived risk inherent in the community's other cash flow assumptions.
 These assumptions vary widely across different communities and geographies and are largely dependent on local market conditions.
 Community-level factors that may impact our key estimates include:

-- The presence and significance of local competitors, including their offered product type, comparable lot size, and competitive actions; - Economic and related demographic conditions for the population of the surrounding community; - Desirability of the particular community, including unique amenities or other favorable or unfavorable attributes; and - Existing home inventory supplies, including foreclosures and short sales.
+- The presence and significance of local competitors, including their offered product type, comparable lot size, and competitive actions: - Economic and related demographic conditions for the population of the surrounding community; - Desirability of the particular community, including unique amenities or other favorable or unfavorable attributes; and - Existing home inventory supplies, including foreclosures and short sales.